benjbuch/octo_waffle/part_03-working_with_strings.md

     ## [1] "bar," "Eart"

-If you need to match a point, you need to use an ‘escape’ to tell the regular expression not to use the special meaning of `.`, but its literal.
+> If you need to match a point, you need to use an ‘escape’ to tell the
+> regular expression not to use the special meaning of “`.`”, but its

-> The ‘escape’ sign for regular expressions is `\`, so you would need
+> literal meaning.
+The ‘escape’ sign for regular expressions is `\`, so
-> `\.`.
-However, `\` is also the escape sign for R. So, in order to
+> you regex `\.`.
+However, `\` is also the escape sign for R. In order
-> *perserve* the escape sign for the regular expression, you need to
+> to *perserve* the escape sign for the evaluation of the regular
-> escape the escape sign as well.
-(Sounds confusing, I know.)
+> expression, you need to escape the escape sign as well.
+(Sounds
+> confusing.)

 You will need `\\.` to match a fullstop literally.